On vehicle routing problems with stochastic demands -- Generic disaggregated integer L-shaped formulations: Characterizing disaggregations and generalizing existing ILS cuts

-Observe that, for every~$\bar{x} \in \hyperlink{set:x_r}{\mc{X}(R)}$, so~$\mc{Q}(R)$ is a recourse lower bound with respect to~$\OmR$ and~$\hyperlink{set:x_r}{\mc{X}(R)}$.
-In other words, ILS route cuts~\eqref{ineq:route_cut} are ILS cuts (Definition~\ref{def:ils_cut}), hence the name.
-Furthermore, it turns out that the following property exactly determines whether ILS route cuts can be used to reformulate the feasible region of~\ref{problem:vrpr}.
+It turns out that the following property exactly determines whether route cuts satisfy item~\ref{item:ils_projection} of Theorem~\ref{theorem:ils}, meaning that they can be used to reformulate the feasible region of~\ref{problem:vrpr}.
+This result justifies the disaggregation in Assumption~\ref{assumption:customer_disaggregation}.
+Moreover, as observed in Section~\ref{subsection:review_hoogendoorn}, this also formally establishes the correctness of Formulation~\eqref{formulation:partial_route} for any choice of~$\mc{Q}$ and~$\X$.

 \begin{definition} The disaggregation of~$\mc{Q}$ is \emph{route-disjoint} if, for every~$\bar{x} \in \X \cap \Z^E$ and distinct routes~$R, R' \in \mc{R}(\bar{x})$, it holds that~$\Omega(R) \cap \Omega(R') = \emptyset$. \end{definition}